Debbie Inkpen (MBACP) Dip.Couns

 - Personality disorders

-I offer sessions on Tuesday evenings 5-9pm and Saturday mornings 9am -1pm
+I offer sessions on Tuesday evenings 5-9pm and Saturdays 9am -5pm

-Other time slots may be available depending on room availability.
+Other time slots may be available depending on room availability at The Centre.

 My therapists profile can also be viewed on the website below.